-In the first half of 2019, the Group recognized restructuring costs amounting to \notin 23 million, of which \notin 18 million was related with the acquisition of Piraeus Bank Bulgaria A.D. (note 31).
+For the period ended 30 September 2019, the Group recognized restructuring costs amounting to € 25 million, of which € 18 million was related with the acquisition of Piraeus Bank Bulgaria A.D. (note 31).
 The remaining restructuring costs mainly relate to the Bank's transformation plan.
-In the first half of 2018, the Group recognized restructuring costs amounting to \notin 4 million mainly related with the optimization of its lending operations.
+For the period ended 30 September 2018, the Group recognized restructuring costs amounting to € 4 million mainly related with the optimization of its lending operations.